Blue And Red Companies: How CEO Activism Is Reshaping Workforce Politics

 These fights often play out very publicly.

-Social media amplifies the voices of people who are most passionate about their loyalties — whether it's to a political party, a news source or a brand.
-And Chatterji says it's changed business norms, by allowing workers to speak directly to their leaders.
+Social media amplify the voices of people who are most passionate about their loyalties — whether it's to a political party, a news source or a brand.
+And Chatterji says it has changed business norms by allowing workers to speak directly to their leaders.
 He says companies that recognize this play up their values to appeal to their core customers, just as political parties do for their base.

 "A lot of people say, 'Look, it doesn't make sense from a capitalist point of view, or a market point of view, to get involved in politics,' and I think that's actually missing the point," he says, because corporate identities were already becoming more partisan.